boujnane/landing_page_bubo/src/content/blog/gioza.md

 - The disaggregation of energy consumption at the appliance level enabled clients to identify energy wastage and inefficiencies, leading to an average energy cost reduction of up to 20%.
 - **Improved energy efficiency**: With real-time insights into appliance-level energy usage, clients could optimize their energy consumption by scheduling devices more efficiently, reducing unnecessary energy consumption and lowering operational costs.

-"Their expertise in AI-driven project, even if it was not related directly with energy disaggregation has allowed us to offer a value oriented solution.
-AI-powered NILM system is a key differentiator for us, and we are excited to continue expanding its use across our customer base to help them optimize their energy consumption."
+> Their expertise in AI-driven project, even if it was not related directly with energy disaggregation has allowed us to offer a value oriented solution.
+AI-powered NILM system is a key differentiator for us, and we are excited to continue expanding its use across our customer base to help them optimize their energy consumption.

 – CEO, Gioza